 - Gravel or substrate residue

-- Decorations in the tank producing by-products
+- Decorations and ornaments producing by-products

 - Waste created by the fish

-- Bacterial or algae bloom
+- Bacteria bloom or algae bloom

 If it’s a new tank, you need to let it settle, and should follow careful instructions about how to introduce any new products and fish into your aquarium environment.

 In some cases, this may eliminate the problem without having to go through any further steps.
-If you manage to solve it early on, just pay attention to what you’re putting in the tank and how often you clean it out properly to try and stop the cloudiness returning.
+If you manage to solve it early on, just pay attention to what you’re putting in the aquarium and how often you clean it out properly to try and stop the cloudiness returning.

 Make Sure Your Filters are Working Properly